-Establishment of a new exemption register
+Establishment of an exemption register

-Defined consumer protections
+Defined customer protections

 The Energy Retail Code currently does not specify which provisions are applicable to exempt providers.

 We have now started a process to determine which provisions in the codes will apply to each exemption category.
 This has included initial consultation with industry peak bodies and consumer groups.
 We will soon be consulting publicly with our draft decision outlining the provisions we propose to include.

 Membership of a dispute resolution scheme by 1 July 2018